 What's the ATO crypto tax evasion message?

-One last thing - there's an on-going scam where fraudsters are pretending to be from the ATO and telling taxpayers they are suspected of being involved in crypto tax evasion.
-These scammers ask victims to connect their wallet and provide more detail via a link.
+One last thing - there's an ongoing scam where fraudsters are pretending to be from the ATO and telling taxpayers they are suspected of being involved in crypto tax evasion.
+These scammers ask victims to connect their wallets and provide more detail via a link.
 If you receive this message (via SMS or email) - do not click on the link.
 The real ATO will never ask you to log in to their services via an SMS or email link.
-Keep up to date on other scams here.
+Keep up to date on other scams.

 How Koinly can help with crypto taxes

 But with Koinly it’s easy.
-We can help you calculate and report your crypto taxes to the ATO in no time at all.
-Better still, we even keep historic records of your crypto transactions for up to six years should the ATO ever audit you.
+Not only to we keep you up to date with the latest ATO crypto tax guidance, we can also help you calculate and report your crypto taxes to the ATO in no time at all.
+Better still, we even keep historical records of your crypto transactions for up to six years should the ATO ever audit you.

 All this information is then collated in your simple tax summary.
 When you’re ready to file, just upgrade to a paid Koinly plan and download the report you want, when you need it.
-Koinly can generate the ATO myTax report, a Capital Gains Tax report and a Complete Tax Report depending on how you prefer to file.
-Once you’ve downloaded, simply use your Koinly report to file with myTax or paper forms, or hand your report over to your accountant.
+Koinly can generate the ATO myTax report, a Capital Gains Tax report, and a Complete Tax Report depending on how you prefer to file.
+Once you’ve downloaded it, simply use your Koinly report to file with myTax or paper forms, or hand your report over to your accountant.
 Done!

 The information on this website is for general information only.
 It should not be taken as constituting professional advice from Koinly.
 Koinly is not a financial adviser.
 You should consider seeking independent legal, financial, taxation or other advice to check how the website information relates to your unique circumstances.
 Koinly is not liable for any loss caused, whether due to negligence or otherwise arising from the use of, or reliance on, the information provided directly or indirectly, by use of this website.